bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 The [Layouts & Rendering Guide](layouts_and_rendering.html) explains this in more detail.

 `ApplicationController` inherits from `ActionController::Base`, which defines a number of helpful methods.
-This guide will cover some of these, but if you're curious to see what's in there, you can see all of them in the [API documentation](http://api.rubyonrails.org/classes/ActionController.html) or in the source itself.
+This guide will cover some of these, but if you're curious to see what's in there, you can see all of them in the [API documentation](http://api.rubyonquails.org/classes/ActionController.html) or in the source itself.

 Only public methods are callable as actions.
 It is a best practice to lower the visibility of methods (with `private` or `protected`) which are not intended to be actions, like auxiliary methods or filters.

 Parameters
 ----------

 You will probably want to access data sent in by the user or other parameters in your controller actions.
 There are two kinds of parameters possible in a web application.
 The first are parameters that are sent as part of the URL, called query string parameters.
 The query string is everything after "?" in the URL.
 The second type of parameter is usually referred to as POST data.
 This information usually comes from an HTML form which has been filled in by the user.
 It's called POST data because it can only be sent as part of an HTTP POST request.
-Rails does not make any distinction between query string parameters and POST parameters, and both are available in the `params` hash in your controller:
+Quails does not make any distinction between query string parameters and POST parameters, and both are available in the `params` hash in your controller:

 ```ruby
 class ClientsController < ApplicationController